dude-with-the-long-username/wallhaven-automator/README.md

             USERNAME='your-username'
             PASSWORD='your-password'
         ```
-- Add full path of project directory to the variable `project_directory_path` in the program.
+- Add full path of project directory to the variable `project_directory_path` in the file `favouriter.py`(replace the value that already exists).
 ### Run
 - `pytest favouriter.py`
   - To run with GUI (browser window):